dvodia00/dvodia00.github.io/materials/content.en.md

 Alternatively, you are of course also welcome to pay the costs out­-of-­pocket.
 In this case, we will be able to discuss the conditions individually.

-## Life Coaching / Business Coaching
+## Life Coaching and Business Coaching

 Coaching is the process in which a suitable companion supports you in the development of your potential that goes beyond a short-term approach.
 It’s not just a matter of finding immediate solutions in a specific situation, but above all the ongoing work on a sustainable growth process.
 Both individuals as well as teams can learn how these processes can empower them.